tshort/ReactiveBasics.jl/README.md

 This package implements basic functionality for a type of Functional Reactive Programming (FRP).
+This is a style of DataFlow programming where updates propagate to other objects automatically.
 It follows the same basic API as [Reactive.jl](http://julialang.github.io/Reactive.jl/).
 The main difference is that Signals propagate immediately.
 There is no event queue.
 The implementation uses closures derived from the approach used in the Swift package [Interstellar](https://github.com/JensRavens/Interstellar).